vsmash/nodemaiass/docs/cross-platform.md

 ### Linux
 - Requires Git to be installed
-- May need to make the binary executable: `chmod +x maiassnode-linux`
+- May need to make the binary executable: `chmod +x maiass-linux`
 - ARM64 builds work on Raspberry Pi 4+ and other ARM64 systems

 ### macOS